freenas/freenas-docs/userguide/storage.rst

 Adding Cache or LOG Devices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:ref:`Pools` can be used to add an SSD as a cache or log device to
+:ref:`Pools` can be used either during or after pool creation to add an
+SSD as a cache or log device to improve that pool's performance under
-improve pool performance for specific use cases.
-Before adding a cache or
+specific use cases.
+Before adding a cache or log device, refer to the
-log device, refer to the :ref:`ZFS Primer` to determine if the system
+:ref:`ZFS Primer` to determine if the system will benefit or suffer from
-will benefit or suffer from the addition of the device.
+the addition of the device.

-Once the SSD has been physically installed, click
-:menuselection:`Storage --> Pools` and choose the pool from the
-:guilabel:`Pool to extend` drop-down menu.
-Click the
-:guilabel:`+` next to the SSD in the :guilabel:`Available disks` list.
-In the :guilabel:`Pool layout` drop-down menu, select
-*Cache (L2ARC)* to add a cache device, or *Log (ZIL)* to add a
-log device.
-Finally, click :guilabel:`Extend Pool` to add the SSD.
+To add a device during pool creation, click the :guilabel:`Add Cache` or
+:guilabel:`Add Log` button.
+Check the box for the SSD to use in
+:guilabel:`Available Disks` and use the left arrow to add it to the
+:guilabel:`Cache Vdev` or :guilabel:`Log Vdev` section.

+To add a device to an existing pool, click the pool's name then the
+:guilabel:`Standard Volume Operations` (gear) icon and select
+:guilabel:`Extend`.
+Click the :guilabel`Confirm` checkbox and click
+:guilabel:`Ok` to bypass the warning message.
+This will reopen the pool
+creation screen but with the pool name displayed as read-only.

 .. _Extending a Pool:

 Extending a Pool
 ~~~~~~~~~~~~~~~~

-The :guilabel:`Pool to extend` drop-down menu in :menuselection:`Storage --> Pools --> Pool Manager`,
-shown in
-:numref:`Figure %s <create_pool_poolman_fig>`,
-is used to add disks to an existing pool to increase capacity.
-This menu is empty if there are no pools yet.

-If more than one disk is added, the arrangement of the new disks into stripes, mirrors, or RAIDZ vdevs can be specified.
-Mirrors and RAIDZ arrays provide redundancy for data protection if an individual drive fails.
+To increase the capacity of an existing pool, click the pool's name then the :guilabel:`Standard Volume Operations` (gear) icon and select :guilabel:`Extend`.
+A popup warning displays a reminder to stripe vdevs of the same size and type.
+Click the :guilabel:`Confirm` checkbox and click :guilabel:`Ok` to continue.

-.. note:: If the existing pool is encrypted, a warning message shows a reminder that **extending a pool resets the passphrase and recovery key**.
+.. note:: If the existing pool is encrypted, an addition warning message shows a reminder that **extending a pool resets the passphrase and recovery key**.
 After extending the pool, immediately recreate both using the instructions in :ref:`Managing Encrypted Pools`.

-After an existing pool has been selected from the drop-down menu, drag and drop the desired disks and select the desired pool layout.
-For example, disks can be added to increase the capacity of the pool.

 When adding disks to increase the capacity of a pool, ZFS supports the addition of virtual devices, or *vdevs*, to an existing ZFS